 The Beginner User: Tools to Learn

-I have found the Pressbooks guides essential to my understanding of the ins and outs of the technology side of Pressbooks and for learning how to use the tool well.
-The Pressbooks for Edu Guide notably has a wonderful brief section on Accessibility and Universal Design Learning.
-Both guides are full of the basic knowledge you need to be able to start using Pressbooks.
-I encourage all those new to the system to take the time and go through one of the two or both guides.
+I have found the Pressbooks User Guide essential to my understanding of the ins and outs of the technology side of Pressbooks and for learning how to use the tool well.
+The Pressbooks User Guide notably has a wonderful brief section on Making Your Book Accessible and Inclusive.
+The Pressbooks User Guide is full of the basic knowledge you need to be able to start using Pressbooks.
+I encourage all those new to the system to take the time and go through the guide.

 A great guide on Low Bandwidth Teaching and Learning – for optimizing technology files.